Dimetrodon: Dimetrodon semiradicatus

 Described in 1881 on the basis of upper jaw bones, Dimetrodon semiradicatus was the last species named by Cope.
 In 1907, E. C. Case synonymized D. semiradicatus with D. incisivus based on similarities in the shape of the teeth and skull bones.
 D. incisivus and D. semiradicatus are now considered synonyms of D. limbatus.

+Dimetrodon dollovianus

-Dimetrodon dollovianusDimetrodon dollovianus was first described by Edward Drinker Cope in 1888 as Embolophorus dollovianus.
+Dimetrodon dollovianus was first described by Edward Drinker Cope in 1888 as Embolophorus dollovianus.
 In 1903, E. C. Case published a lengthy description of E. dollovianus, which he later referred to Dimetrodon.

 Dimetrodon grandis

 Paleontologist E. C. Case named a new species of sail-backed synapsid, Theropleura grandis, in 1907.
 In 1940, Alfred Romer and Llewellyn Ivor Price reassigned Theropleura grandis to Dimetrodon, erecting the species D. grandis.

 Dimetrodon gigas

 In his 1878 paper on fossils from Texas, Cope named Clepsydrops gigas along with the first named species of Dimetrodon, D. limbatus, D. incisivus, and D. rectiformis.
 Case reclassified C. gigas as a new species of Dimetrodon in 1907.
 Case also described a very well preserved skull of Dimetrodon in 1904, attributing it to the species Dimetrodon gigas.
 In 1919, Charles W. Gilmore attributed a nearly complete specimen of Dimetrodon to D. gigas.
 Dimetrodon gigas is now recognized as a synonym of D. grandis.